top of page

 At Ratcliff Honey Farm, our mission is to support sustainable beekeeping in Middle Tennessee through hive management, bee removal services, and ongoing education for local beekeepers.
 If you need help preparing your hives for winter—or managing your bees year-round—we’re here to help.

-Weak colonies should be combined before temperatures drop.
+Remember, weak colonies should be combined before temperatures drop.

 Comments